UCLA-CS130/Mr.-Robot-et-al./README.md

 * Boost: used for socket networking as well as string manipulation.
 * lcov: used to create test coverage webpages.
-* Python 3.6: Our integration test that uses methods not supported in version of Python earlier than 3.6
 * HTTPie: a handy tool for checking HTTP connections that we use in our integration test.

 To install these dependencies, simply run:

 ```
 ./configure.sh